epournaras/EPOS-Documentation/docs/source/logging-output.rst

 Logging & Output
 ================

-The logging functions in EPOS are expansive and they track, record, and report information about the system at each iteration and also at the end / termination of the simulation.
+The logging functions in EPOS are extensive and they track, record, and report information about the system at each iteration and also at the end / termination of the simulation.
 The class implementations can be found at ``agent.logging`` package in the code.
 In order to initialise and add different loggers to the agent, they need to be added in the ``experiment.MultiObjectiveIEPOSExperiment`` class:

 .. code-block:: java